ethstorage/es-node/ethstorage/archiver/guide-blob-test.md

 go run cmd/main.go -r 1800
 ```

-This proxy functions like a standard Beacon API, except that it has a much shorter blob retention period—30 minutes in this case.
-Consequently, when a `blob_sidecars` request is made for blobs older than 150 slots, it will return an empty list: `{"data":[]}`.
+This proxy functions like a standard Beacon API, except that it has a much shorter blob retention period—1800 seconds or 150 slots in this case.
+Consequently, when a `blob_sidecars` request is made for blobs older than this time frame, it will return an empty list: `{"data":[]}`.

 Note: The default RPC port for the mocked Beacon API is 3600.